open-webui/open-webui/README.md

 ### Project Components

-The Ollama Web UI consists of two primary components: the frontend and the backend (which serves as a reverse proxy, handling static frontend files, and additional features).
+The Open WebUI consists of two primary components: the frontend and the backend (which serves as a reverse proxy, handling static frontend files, and additional features).
 Both need to be running concurrently for the development environment.

 > [!IMPORTANT]
 > The backend is required for proper functionality